 Morden Hall Park: London

 With diverse landscapes and hidden histories, Morden Hall Park is a green oasis within London.
-The river meanders through the former deer-park, and the meadows and trees provide a refreshing break from city life.
+The River Wandle meanders through the former deer-park, and the meadows and trees provide a refreshing break from city life.

 Sheffield Park and Garden: East Sussex, England